gricey432/unifinal/data/README.md

 These are usually generated using the scrapers found in `scrapers`, and then can be hand tweaked to fix small errors.

+These files are uploaded using the `syncer`, which has its own readme.

 ## Directory Structure

 ```